Bellarmine visits Battle and Jacksonville

 Bellarmine Knights (15-12, 6-8 ASUN) at Jacksonville Dolphins (13-13, 7-7 ASUN)

-BOTTOM LINE: Jacksonville takes on Bellarmine after Edyn Battle scored 21 points in Jacksonville’s 63-52 win over the North Florida Ospreys.
+BOTTOM LINE: Jacksonville plays Bellarmine after Edyn Battle scored 21 points in Jacksonville’s 63-52 win against the North Florida Ospreys.

 The Dolphins are 9-2 on their home court.
-Jacksonville has a 0-3 record in games decided by less than 4 points.

-The Knights are 6-8 in conference matchups.
-Bellarmine averages 74.7 points while outscoring opponents by 1.8 points per game.
+Jacksonville leads the ASUN in rebounding, averaging 35.8 boards.
+Saniyah Craig leads the Dolphins with 11.1 rebounds.

+The Knights have gone 6-8 against ASUN opponents.
+Bellarmine is seventh in the ASUN with 33.3 rebounds per game led by Skylar Treadwell averaging 8.6.

-Jacksonville averages 68.2 points per game, 4.7 fewer points than the 72.9 Bellarmine gives up.
-Bellarmine averages 7.8 made 3-pointers per game this season, 0.3 more makes per game than Jacksonville gives up.
+Jacksonville is shooting 38.8% from the field this season, 4.0 percentage points lower than the 42.8% Bellarmine allows to opponents.
+Bellarmine averages 74.7 points per game, 3.4 more than the 71.3 Jacksonville gives up to opponents.

+The Dolphins and Knights meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Battle is averaging 21 points for the Dolphins.
-Saniyah Craig is averaging 13.8 points and 12.9 rebounds while shooting 42.2% over the last 10 games.
+TOP PERFORMERS: Priscilla Williams averages 1.0 made 3-pointers per game for the Dolphins, scoring 10.4 points while shooting 32.5% from beyond the arc.
+Battle is averaging 21 points over the past 10 games.

-Hope Sivori is averaging 13.9 points, 3.3 assists and 2.1 steals for the Knights.
-Skylar Treadwell is averaging 14.9 points over the last 10 games.
+Hayley Harrison is shooting 40.7% and averaging 15.2 points for the Knights.
+Hope Sivori is averaging 3.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Dolphins: 6-4, averaging 75.2 points, 39.9 rebounds, 10.5 assists, 6.4 steals and 2.9 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 72.4 points per game.